DjangoGirls/tutorial/en/deploy/README.md

 ## Pushing your code to GitHub

 Go to [GitHub.com](https://www.github.com) and sign up for a new, free user account.
 (If you already did that in the workshop prep, that is great!)
-Be sure to remember your password (add it to your password manager, if you use one).
+Be sure to remember your password.
+(Add it to your password manager, if you use one.)

 Then, create a new repository, giving it the name "my-first-blog".
 Leave the "initialize with a README" checkbox unchecked, leave the .gitignore option blank (we've done that manually) and leave the License as None.